tgstation/tgstation/code/modules/reagents/chemistry/readme.md

 			to draw from the contents of this object.
 ```

+## FERMICHEM OH GOD OH FUCK

+A new and improved way for reagents to react.

 # GOON CHEMS README:
 Credit goes to Cogwerks, and all the other goonstation coders for the original idea and implementation of this over at goonstation.